Annex 10 - Crisis Communication Plan

 Such social media sites will also be monitored for misinformation or matters that need to be shared with the EOC PIO.
 The campus Facebook page, in particular, will provide a space for the campus to post crucial information and provide a location for individuals to share information and support as a campus community.

-Ideally, any social media message will be reviewed by one other Communications and Marketing staffer for content and copy-edits before it is posted.
-Information provided will be drawn from EOC PIO information posted on the campus home page or, when needed to respond quickly to vital Facebook or Twitter posts, from the appropriate EOC unit.
-In non-EOC activation situations, information will be provided via the campus spokesperson, or his designated Communications and Marketing manager.
+Ideally, any social media message will be reviewed by one other Communications and Marketing staffer for content and copyedits before it is posted.
+Information provided will be drawn from EOC PIO information posted on the campus alert page or, when needed to respond quickly to vital Facebook or Twitter posts, from the appropriate EOC unit.
+In non-EOC activation situations, information will be provided via the campus spokesperson or the spokesperson's designated Communications and Marketing manager.

 Communication Technology Infrastructure